RobyFerro/vega-framework/ARCHITECTURE.md

 ## Clean Architecture Layers

+Vega Framework implements a strict 4-layer architecture that enforces the **Dependency Rule**: dependencies always point inward, from outer layers to inner layers.
+The domain layer remains completely independent and never knows about infrastructure details.

-### 1. Domain Layer
+### 1. Domain Layer (Core)

-The core business logic, independent of any framework or external dependency.
+The innermost layer containing pure business logic, completely independent of any framework, database, or external dependency.

 **Contains:**

-- **Entities** - Business objects and data structures
+- **Entities** - Business objects and data structures (pure Python classes)
-- **Repository Interfaces** - Data persistence abstractions
+- **Repository Interfaces** - Abstract data persistence contracts (using `Repository[T]`)
-- **Service Interfaces** - External service abstractions
+- **Service Interfaces** - Abstract external service contracts (using `Service`)
-- **Interactors (Use Cases)** - Business operations
+- **Interactors (Use Cases)** - Business operations that implement specific use cases

 **Rules:**

-- No dependencies on infrastructure
+- ✅ **NO** dependencies on any other layer
-- No framework-specific code
+- ✅ **NO** framework-specific code (no FastAPI, SQLAlchemy, etc.)
+- ✅ **NO** infrastructure details (no database, HTTP, file system)
-- Pure business logic
+- ✅ Pure business logic only
+- ✅ Only defines **interfaces**, never concrete implementations

+**Purpose:** Keep business logic isolated and testable.
+The domain should work even if you swap databases, frameworks, or delivery mechanisms.

 ### 2. Application Layer

-Coordinates domain use cases and manages workflows.
+Orchestrates domain use cases into complex workflows and coordinates multiple business operations.

 **Contains:**

-- **Mediators** - Multi-step workflows that orchestrate interactors
+- **Mediators** - Multi-step workflows that orchestrate multiple interactors
+- **Application Services** - Coordinate domain operations for specific application scenarios

 **Rules:**

-- Can depend on domain layer
+- ✅ Can depend **only** on the domain layer
-- No dependencies on infrastructure details
+- ✅ **NO** dependencies on infrastructure or presentation
+- ✅ **NO** knowledge of HTTP, databases, or external services
-- Orchestrates business operations
+- ✅ Orchestrates business operations without implementation details

+**Purpose:** Manage complex business workflows while remaining independent of delivery mechanisms and infrastructure.

 ### 3. Infrastructure Layer

-Implements interfaces defined in domain layer with specific technologies.
+Provides concrete implementations of domain interfaces using specific technologies and frameworks.

 **Contains:**

-- **Repository Implementations** - Database, file system, API clients
+- **Repository Implementations** - Concrete data persistence (PostgreSQL, MongoDB, Redis, File System)
-- **Service Implementations** - Email providers, payment gateways, etc.
+- **Service Implementations** - Concrete external integrations (Sendgrid, Stripe, AWS S3)
-- **Framework Adapters** - FastAPI routes, CLI commands
+- **Adapters** - Technology-specific integrations and clients
+- **Configuration** - DI container setup and dependency mappings

 **Rules:**

-- Implements domain interfaces
+- ✅ Implements interfaces defined in domain layer
-- Contains technology-specific code
+- ✅ Contains **all** technology-specific code
+- ✅ Depends on domain layer (implements its interfaces)
-- Should be easily replaceable
+- ✅ Should be easily replaceable without affecting domain logic
+- ✅ **NO** business logic - only technical implementations

+**Purpose:** Isolate all technical details and external dependencies, ensuring they can be swapped without impacting business logic.
+This layer makes the domain's abstractions concrete.

+### 4. Presentation Layer (Delivery Mechanisms)

+Handles user interaction and external communication, acting as the entry point to the application.

+**Contains:**

+- **Web API** - FastAPI routes, controllers, request/response models (when web is enabled)
+- **CLI** - Command-line interface commands and argument parsing
+- **GraphQL/gRPC** - Alternative API implementations (if needed)
+- **WebSockets** - Real-time communication handlers (if needed)

+**Rules:**

+- ✅ Depends on application and domain layers
+- ✅ Handles user input validation and formatting
+- ✅ Translates external requests into domain operations
+- ✅ **NO** business logic - only presentation concerns
+- ✅ Can depend on infrastructure for framework setup

+**Purpose:** Provide different interfaces for users to interact with the application (web, CLI, etc.) while keeping business logic independent of delivery mechanism.

+**Examples:**

+- **CLI**: Uses Click/Typer to define commands that invoke interactors or mediators
+- **Web API**: FastAPI endpoints that receive HTTP requests and call domain use cases
+- **Both**: Can coexist in the same application, sharing the same business logic

 ## Core Patterns